 Adagio House was created to care for those who care so wholeheartedly for others.

 There are some therapy options for individuals with disabilities, but no one was focused on caring for their caregivers.
-Our Executive Director, April, understood the need from a deeply personal space and is working to design a place of unconditional acceptance and practical support.
+Our Executive Director, April, understands this need from a deeply personal place and is working to design a place of unconditional acceptance and practical support.
+Read more below about April's story and the origins of our organization.

-Caregivers often don’t have many people they can rely on to provide care in their absence, so we offer therapists who think outside the box to provide a safe space for therapy for people with disabilities, as well as onsite respite care from experienced providers during caregiver’s therapy sessions.
-Caregivers and their loved ones often are un- or under- insured, so we accept most major insurance, as well as their respective forms of Medicaid, offer a generous sliding fee scale, and have a Compassion Fund that currently supports an average of $7500/month in free and reduced fee sessions.
+Caregivers often don’t have many people they can rely on to provide care in their absence.
+So, we offer therapists who think outside the box to provide a safe, therapeutic space for people with disabilities and onsite respite care from experienced providers during caregiver’s therapy sessions.
+Caregivers and their loved ones often are un- or under-insured, so we accept most major insurance and respective forms of Medicaid, offer a generous sliding fee scale, and have a Compassion Fund that currently supports free and reduced fee sessions.

 Adagio House is a welcoming